angusmillar/Deprecated-Pyro/README.md

 This is the project used when hosting in a production IIS instance.
 It is this project that you publish from for your production instance.

 ## Other General Information ##

-**Very first startup and DB creation**

-When you first start the service for the first time it will appear to be running very quickly as the console window will appear with the Pyro logo.
-You will then make your first HTTP query, such as `GET: [base]/Patient`.
-This first query will set off the database creation and seeding and will take some 4 minutes to run before the query returns successfully (OK 200).
-The server is now ready to run and all further queries will be fast.

-**First FHIR query speed poor, later fast**

-When the server is stopped and restarted the first query will be slow, roughly 1 to 2 minutes, but then all subsequent queries will be fast (200 - 300 ms). this is a common problem with Entity Framework (EF) as it loads the entire database model into memory on startup, once loaded it is fine.
-I need to do more work here to try and improve this first query speed.
-Such as https://msdn.microsoft.com/en-us/magazine/jj883952.aspx

 **SMART on FHIR and Authentication**
 I am slowly progressing to an Authentication system for the server with key elements beginning to fall in place to finally implement.
 I now have a SMART parser and FHIR compartments.
 Need to start work on the OAuth component possibly using Identity server: https://www.nuget.org/packages/IdentityServer4/